CSS vertical align text and images in div : 3 demos

 The vertical-align property in CSS

-The vertical-align CSS property will align the specified element vertically.
+The vertical-align CSS property aligns the specified element vertically.

 First, let us have a look at the vertical-align property syntax which is followed by online demos.